-It's often necessary for resources and APIs exposed by a service to be made available to certain, trusted users or clients, but not to others.
+It's often necessary for resources and APIs exposed by a service to be made available to certain trusted users or clients, but not to others.
 The first step to making these sorts of API-level trust decisions is authentication.
 Authentication is the process of reliably ascertaining a user's identity or granted permissions.

-In micro-service scenarios, authentication is typically handled centrally.
-If using an API gateway, the API gateway is a good place to authenticate, as shown in figure X-X.
+In microservice scenarios, authentication is typically handled centrally.
+If using an API gateway, the API gateway is a good place to authenticate, as shown in figure X-X. Make sure, when using this approach, that the individual micro-services can't be reach directly (without the API gateway) unless additional security is in place to authenticate messages as coming from the gateway or not.